Skip to content

 And to be able to do this, you need to speak their language.

-Start by either listening to Gong recordings of sales demos with prospects, or shadowing sales reps live.
-Pay attention to the language they use in relation to their pain points and ambitions.
+Start by listening to Gong recordings of sales demos with prospects or shadowing sales reps live.
+Pay attention to the language they use about their pain points and ambitions.

 In Gong, you can also search for specific competitor names and review how prospects perceive them.

-You can support this by taking words and phrases from case studies and G2 reviews and building your messaging around them.
+You can support this by taking words and phrases from case studies/G2 reviews and building your messaging around them.

-Next, you need to understand all the messaging your competitors currently have on their site and review how they position their product offerings.
-This means you can figure out what your USP is and how to reposition your competitors’ offerings.
+Next, you must understand your competitors’ messaging on their sites and review how they position their product offerings.
+With this info, you can define your USP and how it compares to the competition.

-Once you have this, you need to develop a brief for executives, including the key takeaways you have about your competitors’ positioning by comparison to your own.
+Once you have this, you need to develop a brief for executives, including the key takeaways about your competitors’ positioning compared to yours.

-Here you need to lay out which personas you’ll be speaking to and the way you’re going to address them.
+Here, you must lay out which personas you’ll speak to and how to address them.

 Finally, to set your messaging in stone, you need to organise a call with key company executives and come to an agreement.